-Before I came to University, I was classed as disadvantaged coming from the care system.
-University was the chance to move on and make something of my life, and grow as an individual following my own path.
-There are thousands and thousands of people like me who leave care every year, and while university is not right for everyone, I think care leavers need to be encouraged more so they can realise their full potential.
+Before I came to university, I was classed as disadvantaged, coming from the care system.
+University was my chance to move on and make something of my life and grow as an individual, following my own path.
+There are thousands of people like me who leave care every year, and while university is not right for everyone, I think care leavers need to be encouraged more so that they can realise their full potential.
 A lot of the support you get just vanishes when you leave care.

 If it had not been for the BSc (Hons) Sociology course here at the University of Sunderland, I believe I wouldn't have the opportunities I have today.
 Upon graduating, I went into a role where I coordinated progression support for care leavers within a college group, on behalf of the Care Leaver Covenant.
 That was down to the skills, knowledge and guidance that the University of Sunderland gave me.
 Earlier this year, I joined the Student Recruitment team here at the University.
 It was an opportunity to work for a university that really cares for its students, from recruitment to graduation and beyond."

 Please note, this course is not currently recruiting.